 If you haven’t already, read the lesson on branding.
 Here are a few points to take in now.

 It’s one thing to be influenced by a magician, but it’s another to copy them.
 When David Blaine became popular many magicians suddenly became ‘street magicians’, when Derren Brown became popular magicians became mindreaders, and then there were the Dynamo clones!

 If you are serious about being a professional magician and earning money form performing magic then make sure you come across as being friendly and personable.
-Don’t try and be too cool as you may scare clients off, especially if you’re aiming for the wedding and party marketing.

 Magic for all Occasions